hertzmann/hertzmann.github.io/_posts/2026-05-20-consciousness.md

 # People and Animals are Conscious

-"AI" enthusiasts arguing for "AI" consciousness say: prove to me that you are conscious.
+"AI" enthusiasts arguing for "AI" consciousness say: [prove to me that you are conscious](https://faculty.washington.edu/ebender/papers/Bender-2024-preprint.pdf).
 Of course, one cannot _prove_ this.
-So this is taken as some kind of "gotcha," proof of an unfair double standard.
+So this is presented as a "gotcha," proof of an unfair double standard favoring humans over AI.
 The enthusiasts then suggests that this means "AI" consciousness is just as plausible as human consciousness.

 Here I propose an explanation for why we can know that other people are conscious, even if we cannot formally "prove" it.